Jingo88/JavaScript_Glossary/README.md

 	console.log('button clicked');
 })
 ```

+* Review callback funtions and the use of "this"
 * Callback functions are closures. closures have access to the containing functions scope, so the callback function can access the containing functions variables, and also the global variables.
 * Callbacks can be anonymous or named functions.
 Instead of using an anonymous function, a user can declare a function with a variable name and pass that name into another functions parameter.
 * We can pass parameters to callback functions.
 Remember since this acts as a closure we can pass any of the containing functions properties or global properties.